top of page

 — Gary Provost, 100 Ways to Improve Your Writing

 Redundancy in language is not a grammatical error per se.
 It works at the level of intuition, and at the level of reason (logic), having been collectively internalized in time by native speakers of a given language.
-This makes redundancy belong to the realm of usage, i.e., a collective use, as opposed to an individual use.
-Intuitively, we feel that repetition does not sound good, and logically, we know that it is unnecessary.
+This makes redundancy belong to the realm of usage (collective use).

 A painting by Mohamed Elmoslemany, depicting a beautiful woman wearing a scarf